understanding-the-connected-home/book/08 Personal data sphere.md

 - We need to develop mechanisms to negotiate our agreements to various types of data-based interactions.
 - Rules and types of data-based interactions need to be human and machine readable.

+## Further reading

-[1]: We highly recommend Brett Gaylor's interactive documentary [Do Not Track](https://donottrack-doc.com/en/).
+We highly recommend Brett Gaylor's interactive documentary [Do Not Track](https://donottrack-doc.com/en/).